-Orchids have the reputation for being difficult to grow, but they're just like other plants.
-If you give them the correct growing medium, moisture and light, they’ll thrive under your care.
+Orchids have a reputation for being difficult to grow, but they're just like other plants.
+They'll thrive under your care if you give them the correct growing medium, moisture, and light.
 The problems start when you treat Orchids like any other houseplant.
-The fastest way to kill an Orchid plant is to transplant it into normal potting soil.
+The fastest way to kill an Orchid plant is to transplant it into regular potting soil.

-Soil for Orchids contains not actual soil, and is instead a mixture of chunky ingredients that mimic the environment the Orchids use in the wild.
-You can buy commercial Orchid potting mix, or have fun creating your own special blend.
+Soil for Orchids contains no actual soil and is instead a mixture of chunky ingredients that mimic the Orchids' environment in the wild.
+You can buy a commercial Orchid potting mix or have fun creating your own special blend.

 Types of Growing Mediums

-Most commercial Orchid growing mediums contain ingredients such as peat moss, perlite or fir bark.
-Each type of Orchid enjoys a different type of planting medium, so if you plan to grow a large variety of blooms, creating your own mix may be the best option.
+Most commercial Orchid growing mediums contain ingredients such as peat moss, perlite, or fir bark.
+However, each type of Orchid enjoys a different type of planting medium, so if you plan to grow a large variety of blooms, creating your own mix may be the best option.

-Your own growing mediums for Orchids depend on factors like the availability of the ingredients and the way your Orchids perform when using the mix.
+Your growing mediums for Orchids depend on factors like the availability of the ingredients and how your Orchids perform when using the mix.
 Most Orchid growers experiment with potting mixes until they get just the right blend.

 The Orchid variety itself can dictate the ingredients in your mix.
-The Phalaenopsis, for instance, should never be allowed to dry out completely, so you will need to incorporate more absorbent materials such as perlite, peat moss or tree fern into your mix.
+For instance, the Phalaenopsis should never be allowed to dry out completely, so you will need to incorporate more absorbent materials such as perlite, peat moss, or tree fern into your mix.